MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 48: 23.11.19
+* Did a challenge in the morning.
+Didn't have so much time today.
+But did another video.

 ## Day 47: 22.11.19
 * Was stopped by some Git error again... but solved it (69%).
 It takes so much time from the coding.
 But I guess it's good learning anyway.
 * Finished responsive web page at work.